syncfusion-content/winui-docs/winui/Avatar-view/content-types.md

 ## Initials

-Initials content type is used to show initials to the `AvatarView`.
-When using the `ContentType` as initials, you need to set the initial character using the following properties:
+The Initials content type is used to display initials in the AvatarView.
+To use this content type, you must provide a value for the `AvatarName` property, which sets the initials to be displayed in the avatar view.
+Depending on the specified `InitialsType` property, the initials will be formatted accordingly.

-* `InitialsType` - Defines the type of characters to be displayed.
-* `AvatarName` - Defines the initials to be displayed.

 ### InitialsType

-The `InitialsType` contains the following two types:
+The `InitialsType` property includes two types:

-* SingleCharacter
-* DoubleCharacter

-You must set the `AvatarName` string property for displaying the initials value in the AvatarView.
+SingleCharacter - used to display a single character in the avatar.
+DoubleCharacter - used to display two characters in the avatar.

 **SingleCharacter**

-The `SingleCharacter` is used for displaying the first character in the string you have set in the `AvatarName` property.
+The single character initials type is used to display the first character of the AvatarName property value as the avatar.

 {% tabs %}
 {% highlight xaml %}